--This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use.
+- This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use

-MA = Code representing the tire manufacturing location.
-(2 digits)
+MA = Code representing the tire manufacturing location (two digits)

-L9 = Code representing the tire size.
-(2 digits)
+L9 = Code representing the tire size (two digits)

-ABCD = Code used by tire manufacturer.
-(1 to 4 digits)
+ABCD = Code used by the tire manufacturer (one to four digits)

-03 = Number representing the week in which the tire was manufactured.
-(2 digits)

--03 means the 3rd week.

-01 = Number representing the year in which the tire was manufactured.
-(2 digits)

--01 means the year 2001.

--Prior to July 2000, tire manufacturers were only required to have 1 number to represent the year in which the tire was manufactured.
-Example: 031 could represent the 3rd week of 1981 or 1991.
+- 03 = Number representing the week in which the tire was manufactured (two digits) - -03 means the 3rd week. - 01 = Number representing the year in which the tire was manufactured (two digits) - -01 means the year 2001 - Prior to July 2000, tire manufacturers were only required to have one number to represent the year in which the tire was manufactured.
+Example: 031 could represent the 3rd week of 1981 or 1991